KevinWardakhan/monte-carlo-project/README.md

-# monte-carlo-project
-Light-tail estimation of a mixed gaussian law

 # Monte Carlo Methods Project — Université Paris Dauphine

 This repository contains the code and final report for our Monte Carlo simulation project, completed as part of the M1 Quantitative Methods course at Université Paris Dauphine - PSL.